 Where the sponsor wishes to acquire control of a corporation, it will require at least the control of the number of shares required to control the board of directors and corporate decisions in shareholders' meetings, typically a majority of the outstanding shares.
-A number of material corporate actions require approval by at least two-thirds of the outstanding shares.
+A number of material corporate actions require approval by at least two-thirds of alia, result in statutory withdrawal rights.
+A corporation's charter may provide for additional withdrawal rights.

+the outstanding shares.
 Some of those actions (such as the sale of more than 50 per cent of the assets and the creation of preferred shares) are material to private equity or venture capital sponsors.
 No corporate actions require unanimous consent of the shareholders.